harshitairara0-arc/PowerBi_Project/README.md

 # Sql and PowerBi_Project
-This is a Power bi end-to-end project
+This is a Sql and Power bi end-to-end project